Miami Beach Condo Collapses, Killing and Injuring Residents

+Nearly 100 people are still unaccounted for and 102 have been accounted for, according to authorities.

-The northeast portion of the Champlain Towers South Condo at 8777 Collins Avenue in Surfside collapsed at around 2 a.m.
+The northeast portion of the Champlain Towers South Condo at 8777 Collins Avenue in Surfside collapsed shortly before 2 a.m.
 Thursday.
 The 12-story tower was built in 1981 with 135 units, property records show.

+Authorities said 35 people were pulled out of the structure, and two were pulled out of the rubble.

 Burkett said the “building has literally pancaked.”